zhinst/zhinst-qcodes/docs/source/first_steps/quickstart.rst

 In zhinst-qcodes these modules can be accessed through the ``session``.
 Similar to the devices each module can be controlled through a node tree.
-Some of the modules have toolkit specific functionallities (e.g. reading the aquired data automatically).
+Some of the modules have toolkit specific functionalities (e.g. reading the acquired data automatically).
-To see an overview of the module specific functionionalities take a look at the dedicated examples.
+To see an overview of the module specific functionalities take a look at the dedicated examples.

 .. note::